PT22WebMC/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   It allows you to add nested routes to your application such that you can change a single parameter in the URL without having to change the entire thing.
 1. How would you explain form validation to someone who has never programmed before?
+   Form validation is used to make sure users input the right data.
+To get the user's right email, password, etc..
 1. In 1-2 sentences, define end to end testing.
+   End to end testing is used to make sure the application is running the way it should be running.
+It basically pretends it is the user and does things that the user would do to see if the page is working correctly.

 ## Instructions